wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ### Initialize Client

-Open `MainActivity` class and add `client` property that will hold the reference to the Nexmo client.
+Open `MainActivity` class and add `client` property that will hold the reference to the Nexmo client:

 ```kotlin
 private lateinit var client: NexmoClient